-The overall effects of this alternative, as well as the individual effects resulting from the implementation of Alternative 1, are the same as the Proposed Action.
-The primary differences between Alternative 1 and the Proposed Action that affect HHPS are as follows:
+Short- and medium-term, minor, small extent, possible or unlikely, and adverse effects would be expected under Alternative 1.
+The overall effects of this alternative, as well as the individual effects resulting from the implementation of Alternative 1, would be the same as the Proposed Action.
+The primary differences between Alternative 1 and the Proposed Action that would affect HHPS are as follows:

-- Process rate increased to nominal 25,000 tpd; - Mine life shortened to 11 years due to higher process rate; - Total disturbance footprint reduced; - Number and disturbance footprint of rock storage piles reduced; - Power requirements increase due to increased process rate; and - Concentrate loads trucked increase due to higher process rate.
+- Process rate increased to nominal 25,000 tpd; - Mine life shortened to 11 years due to higher process rate; - Total disturbance footprint reduced; - Number and disturbance footprint of rock storage piles reduced; - Power requirements increased due to increased process rate; and

+• Concentrate loads trucked increased due to higher process rate.

-The increased ore production rate will result in more mine personnel employed on a daily basis, more trucks and heavy equipment utilized on a daily basis, and a shorter mine life.
+The increased ore production rate would result in the employment of more mine personnel on a daily basis, more trucks and heavy equipment utilized on a daily basis, and a shorter mine life.
 This means that more chemicals would be used, more pollution would be generated, more personnel would be exposed to heavy equipment operation, and the pool of potentially injured workers would be greater for any given day of mine development, mine operation, mine closure, or mine reclamation.
-The worker training and regulatory applicability remains at a constant level of protection, however, irrespective of these other increased levels.
-The shorter mine life means that the total number of days of health and safety exposure over the life of the mine would be reduced by 30 percent.
+Worker training and regulatory applicability would remain at a constant level of protection, however, irrespective of these other increased levels.
+The shorter mine life means that the total number of days of HHPS exposure over the life of the mine would be reduced by 30 percent.
 Higher numbers of personnel employed over a shorter mine life tend to balance each other out in the effects of employment.
-The duration of this effect for mine development and operation is of medium duration rather than long-term, however the overall of employment remains moderately significant and beneficial.
+The duration of this effect for mine development and operation is of medium duration rather than long-term; however, the overall effect of employment remains beneficial.
+Overall, impacts would not be significant.

-The overall effect of this alternative and the individual effects resulting from the implementation of Alternative 2 are the same as the Proposed Action.
+Short- and medium-term, minor, small extent, possible or unlikely, and adverse effects would be expected under Alternative 2.
+The overall effect of this alternative and the individual effects resulting from the implementation of Alternative 2 would be the same as the Proposed Action.
 The primary differences between Alternative 2 and the Proposed Action in terms of how they would affect HHPS are as follows:

-- Process rate increased to nominal 30,000 tpd; - Total tons processed increased 25 million tons over life of mine - Mine life shortened to 11 years due to higher process rate; - Total disturbance footprint reduced; - Number and disturbance footprint of rock storage piles reduced; - Power requirements increase due to increased process rate; and - Concentrate loads trucked increase due to higher process rate.
+- Process rate increased to nominal 30,000 tpd; - Total tons processed increased 25 million tons over life of mine - Mine life shortened to 11 years due to higher process rate; - Total disturbance footprint reduced; - Number and disturbance footprint of rock storage piles reduced; - Power requirements increased due to increased process rate; and - Concentrate loads trucked increased due to higher process rate.

 The increased ore production rate would have the same individual effects as described for Alternative 1, except that Alternative 2 would also process 25 million more tons over the life of the mine.
 This increased production would have no additional effect on the overall or individual effects that were described for Alternative 1.
+Overall, impacts would not be significant.